 Some projects allow a special kind of vote known as a veto.
 A veto is a way for a developer to put a halt to a hasty or ill-considered change, at least long enough for everyone to discuss it more.
 Think of a veto as somewhere between a very strong objection and a filibuster.
 Its exact meaning varies from one project to another.
 Some projects make it very difficult to override a veto; others allow them to be overridden by regular majority vote, perhaps after an enforced delay for more discussion.
 Any veto should be accompanied by a thorough explanation; a veto without such an explanation should be considered invalid on arrival.

 With vetoes comes the problem of veto abuse.
-Sometimes developers are too eager to raise the stakes by casting a veto, when really all that was called for was more discussion.
+Sometimes developers are too eager to raise the stakes of disagreement by casting a veto, when really all that was called for was more discussion.
 You can prevent veto abuse by being very reluctant to use vetoes yourself, and by gently calling it out when someone else uses her veto too often.
 If necessary, you can also remind the group that vetoes are binding for only as long as the group agrees they are—after all, if a clear majority of developers wants X, then X is going to happen one way or another.
 Either the vetoing developer will back down, or the group will decide to weaken the meaning of a veto.